 Materials needed: 13x Clover Leaf, 6x Woven Fiber, 2x Sprig

 - Piece bonus: Max Stamina

-The Mite Hat is a mediocre gear accessory.
-If Grub Hides were much easier to track down, perhaps it would be a better situation.
-Since you need both of those along with five sections of Mite Fuzz (a second critter challenging to hunt down), it’s hard to suggest using the Mite Hat over the Grub Goggles that are much easier to obtain.
-It at least helps that Hyperstamina and Max Stamina are at nearly equal things on a sole piece.
+The Mite Hat doesn’t offer many benefits on its own, but you need it as a basic item to take advantage of other bonuses in the game.
+If it were much easier to track down Grub Hides, it might be a different story, but since you need them plus five sections of Mite Fuzz (a second critter challenging to hunt down), it’s hard to suggest using the Mite Hat over the more easily-obtained Grub Goggles.
+It at least helps that Hyperstamina and Max Stamina are nearly equal on a sole piece.

 Materials needed: 5x Grub Hide, 5x Mite Fuzz

 - Animal Crossing: New Horizons bug guide for April 2021

 - The best armor in Valheim, and how to get it

 - How to upgrade your armor in Monster Hunter Rise